US Sees A Window For A New Push To Break Political Deadlock In Lebanon To Ease Conflict

 That view is not universally shared in Washington, with some officials arguing that Hezbollah is too entrenched in Lebanon's political scene, its military and its civil and social services for its influence to be eradicated.
 Yet, even the skeptics are willing to give it a try, officials said.

-Blinken said Friday in Laos that he has been engaged in numerous conversations about the situation.
-And he is expected to attend an international conference on Lebanon hosted by France later this month, U.S. officials said.
+Blinken stressed U.S. commitment to a diplomatic solution to implement the U.N. resolution, allowing civilians on both sides of the Israel-Lebanon border to return to their homes, and“the need to fill the presidential vacancy through democratic means that reflect the will of the Lebanese people for a stable, prosperous, and independent Lebanon,” the State Department said in near identical statements.

-"What I'm getting from these conversations is a strong desire not only on the part of the many countries that are concerned about Lebanon, but especially the Lebanese themselves to actually see the state stand up, assert itself, take responsibility for the lives of its citizens,” he said.
+America's top diplomat said similar in discussions over the past week with Saudi Foreign Minister Prince Faisal bin Farhan, Qatari Foreign Minister Mohammed Al Thani, Egyptian Foreign Minister Badr Abdelatty and French Foreign Minister Jean-Noel Barrot.

-Blinken earlier this week spoke to Saudi Foreign Minister Prince Faisal bin Farhan, Qatari Foreign Minister Mohammed Al Thani, Egyptian Foreign Minister Badr Abdelatty and French Foreign Minister Jean-Noel Barrot about the matter.
+“What I'm getting from these conversations is a strong desire not only on the part of the many countries that are concerned about Lebanon, but especially the Lebanese themselves to actually see the state stand up, assert itself, take responsibility for the lives of its citizens,” Blinken said earlier in Laos.

-With his Saudi and Qatari counterparts, Blinken“discussed the importance of implementing UN Security Council Resolution 1701 in Lebanon to allow civilians on both sides of the Israel-Lebanon border to return to their homes,” the State Department said in near identical statements.
+He is expected to attend an international conference on Lebanon hosted by France later this month, U.S. officials said.

 The U.N. resolution, whose terms have never fully been enforced, called for Israeli forces to fully withdraw from southern Lebanon after a monthlong war with Hezbollah in 2006, while the Lebanese army and U.N. peacekeepers would be the exclusive armed presence in the area.